tesla3327/michaelnthiessen/src/pages/hover-in-vue/index.md

 }
 ```

-In Vue it gets a littler tricker, because we don't have this functionality built in.
+In Vue it gets a [little](https://forum.vuejs.org/t/displaying-some-elements-on-hover/26974) [trickier](https://stackoverflow.com/questions/30911933/mouseover-or-hover-vue-js), because we don't have this functionality built in.

 We have to implement most of this ourselves.